timfmjones/msci436-DSS-project/README.md

 # msci436-DSS-project
-Background: DSS for record labels to predict success of new artists/songs.
-Will predict popularity of songs based on song features and attributes
+Project Background: DSS to predict popularity of songs based on song features and attributes

+Decision Support System: SearcHit!
+Value Proposition: “SearcHit! helps artists and music stakeholders put out more popular songs by predicting a song’s popularity based on its characteristics and attributes.” ♪ SearcHit! makes “hit” making easier ♪